 The Building Envelope has made the headlines a time or two here in British Columbia; unfortunately, on most occasions, for negative reasons.
-The fallout from the leaky condo situation of the 80’s and 90’s in Vancouver and the 1005StationStreet_Vancouver_20101005StationStreet_Vancouver_2010lower mainland and is still being experienced throughout.
+The fallout from the leaky condo situation of the 80’s and 90’s in Vancouver and the lower mainland and is still being experienced throughout.

 For those of you that are not aware, the building envelope is the physical separators between the conditioned and unconditioned environment of a building including the resistance to air, heat, light, noise transfer, and of course, water.
 The importance of the buildings envelope and encasing the interior of a building from external factors cannot be understated.